 Arbitrator’s compensation.
 An arbitrator assigned to an action under these rules is entitled to receive as compensation for services a fee not to exceed the amount allowed by A.R.S. § 12-133(G) per day for each day, or part of a day, necessarily expended in hearing the action.
 For this rule’s purposes, “hearing” means any fact-finding proceeding or oral argument resulting in the filing of an award, or at which the parties agree to settle and stipulate to the action’s dismissal.
 The fee to be paid in each county must be decided by a majority vote of the judges in that county.
 The amount must be incorporated into a superior court order that is filed with the Supreme Court clerk, with a copy filed with the clerk in that county.
 When more than one action arising out of the same transaction is heard at the same hearing or hearings, it will be considered as one action for purposes of compensating the arbitrator.

 (g) Payment of compensation.
-The arbitrator is not entitled to receive compensation under Rule 76(f) until after an award is filed with the clerk, or, if the parties agree to settle and stipulate to dismiss the action at a proceeding before the arbitrator, until after the action is dismissed.
+The arbitrator is not entitled to receive compensation under Rule 76(f) until after an award or amended award addressing any timely request for costs or attorney’s fees is filed with the clerk, or, if the parties agree to settle and stipulate to dismiss the action at a proceeding before the arbitrator, until after the action is dismissed.